Tonyfu09/cissp-exam-cheatsheet/cissp-domain-3-security-architecture-and-engineering.md

 ---

+## 3.5 Assess and mitigate the vulnerabilities of security architectures, designs, and solution elements
+Polyinstantiation
+Aggregation
+Provisioning
+Referential integrity

+---

 ## 3.6 Select and determine cryptographic solutions
 - **Encryption algorithm modes**:
   - **ECB (Electronic Codebook)** – Simple but vulnerable to pattern analysis